Theobaldus of Ss. Giovanni e Paolo

 Theobaldus was a 12th century Roman Catholic Cardinal, and Cardinal-priest of the titulus of Ss.
 Giovanni e Paolo in Rome.
 He is given a second name, Teuto, by Alfonso Chacón, but Teuto was actually a predecessor of Theobaldus at Ss.
 Giovanni e Paolo.

 Early career

-Nothing is known of Theobaldus' origins, family, education, or employment before he became a cardinal.
+Nothing was known of Theobaldus' origins, family, education, or employment before he became a cardinal.

 Cardinal

 Hans-Walter Klewitz believed that Theobaldus had first been Cardinal-deacon of Ss.
 Sergio e Bacco, basing his opinion on a signature of a papal bull of 24 November 1116.
 The actual holder of that deaconry, however, was Cardinal Aldo of Ferentino, who subscribed in that capacity from 1111 to 1121, making the identification of Theobaldus of Ss.
 Giovanni e Paolo and Theobaldus of Ss.
 Sergio and Bacco impossible.
 Moreover, Paul Fridolin Kehr had pointed out that the papal bull was a forgery.

 His immediate predecessor at Ss.
 Giovanni e Paolo, Cardinal Anastasius, was still in office on 26 August 1109.

 In February 1111, King Henry V came to Rome to demand his imperial coronation.
 On 12 February the ceremony took place at St. Peter's Basilica, and during the welcome at the door, the pope read out a decree, in which he repudiated lay investiture, and ordered all bishops to surrender their imperial fiefs to the emperor immediately and permanently.
 The king and the indignant bishops retired to discuss the shocking demand, and, as evening approached, the pope refused the coronation.
 After Mass, he and the cardinals were taken into custody by Henry's armed troops, and on 16 February, after a battle with the Romans in the Borgo, Henry and his captive prelates departed the city.
 The pope and sixteen cardinals were held captive for sixty-one days, while Henry pressed the pope to agree to his solution to the investiture controversy.
 On 11 April, at Ponte Mammolo on the Anio River, Theobaldus was one of the cardinals who were compelled to sign the papal promise to observe the agreement which Henry had drawn up.
 This was his first known papal subscription.

 In attempting to placate Henry, however, Paschal only made matters worse.
 Though asserting the separation of church and state in the institution to benefices, Paschal granted the emperor a privilegium in the matter of investiture.
 The Gregorians saw the "Privilegium" as a betrayal of everything they had been doing to free the Church from the State, though numerous others saw it as a betrayal and a fatal weakness in the pope.
 Pressure from inside the empire and outside mounted on Paschal to summon a council, whose expressed purpose would be to annul the "privilege'.
 More than one hundred bishops participated in the Lateran council in the following year, on 18—23 March 1112.
 The "privilege" was soundly condemned.
 Cardinal Theobaldus signed the acts of the council.